-Aequs’ surface treatment unit, Aerospace Processing India Pvt Ltd (API), a joint venture with Magellan Aerospace, provides innovative metal surface treatments that are not readily available in India.
+Aerospace Processing India Pvt Ltd (API), is a joint venture between Aequs and Magellan Aerospace.
+It provides innovative surface treatment solutions that are not readily available in India.
 It is the first, and only, third-party facility in India to be approved by both Airbus and Boeing.

 The surface treatment process is perhaps the most critical step to ensure quality, safety, and precision of parts for the aerospace industry.
 This is done by providing the parts with a physical shield that ensures protection against corrosion and moisture.

 API is also the first unit in India to achieve NADCAP accreditation for Chemical Processing, Surface Enhancement, and Non-Destructive Testing (NDT).
 These are capabilities widely in demand across the aerospace industry.
 The unit is AS9100 Rev D and ISO 14001-2004 & BS OHSAS 18001:2007 certified.

 India’s First 3rd Party Facility, approved by Airbus & Boeing

 - NDT, Chemical Processing

 - Al & Ti Etching, Alochrome & Alodine

 NADCAP accredited cadmium and zinc nickel plating, robust and versatile metal coating, are widely accepted in the aerospace industry.
 A few ‘plating’ functions include corrosion inhibition, improving solderability, wearability, paint adhesion and IR reflectivity, reduce friction, alter conductivity, radiation shielding, among others.
 Cadmium plating is more toxic than zinc nickel plating and is being phased out.
 Additionally, zinc nickel plating is one of the best corrosion-resistant finishes available in the aerospace industry.